Aliases for HIST4H4 Gene

 Previous GeneCards Identifiers for HIST4H4 Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene is intronless and encodes a member of the histone H4 family.
-Transcripts from this gene lack polyA tails; instead, they contain a palindromic termination element. [provided by RefSeq, Jul 2008]
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H4 family.
+Transcripts from this gene lack polyA tails; instead, they contain a palindromic termination element. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST4H4 Gene

 HIST4H4 (Histone Cluster 4, H4) is a Protein Coding gene.
-Diseases associated with HIST4H4 include colorectal cancer.
-Among its related pathways are Disease and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with HIST4H4 include fragile x syndrome.
+Among its related pathways are Signaling by GPCR and Apoptotic Pathways in Synovial Fibroblasts.
+GO annotations related to this gene include poly(A) RNA binding and histone binding.
 An important paralog of this gene is HIST1H4C.

 UniProtKB/Swiss-Prot for HIST4H4 Gene